AdobeDocs/campaign-standard.en/help/channels/using/about-push-notifications.md

 Some specific configurations can be set up to define notifications behavior.
 For more on this, refer to [this section](../../channels/using/customizing-a-push-notification.md).

-As an expert user, to define these specific configurations, refer to the mobile app [technotes](https://helpx.adobe.com/campaign/kb/acs-article-list.html).

 >[!NOTE]
 >
 >Laws concerning privacy differ by country.
 Some countries require that you inform users of the types of data collected by mobile applications.
 Please check the laws pertaining to mobile applications in your country.
 Make sure push notifications sent to mobile applications comply with the prerequisites and conditions specified by Apple (Apple Push Notification Service) and Google (Google Cloud Messaging or Firebase Cloud Messaging).